 - If your dog is to be part of the ceremony, please allow your dog to be on the ceremony lawn for the ceremony time, only.

 - Please walk your dog for elimination purposes where the owners indicate upon your arrival.

 - This property and it’s five buildings are part of a private residence.
-No dogs are allowed in any home, building, or under the tent at any time.
+No dogs are allowed in any homes, buildings, or under the tent at any time.

 - After the ceremony and formal photos with the dog (these photos to be scheduled first), please have the dog sitter return your dog to the hotel where he or she is staying.
-Dogs can remain on the property in the shade of the parking area if they are in cage or carrier.
+Dogs can remain on the property in the shade if they are in cage or carrier and are attended.

 - All dogs must be on a leash at all times with maximum 8-foot leash.